Marshall-Brennan competitor argues during the 2015 National Moot Court Competition!

 The Marshall-Brennan Constitutional Literacy Project hosts a variety of academic competitions during the school year.
 Thanks to the generous gift of the family of William H. Karchmer, local high school students who participate may receive cash prizes for winning in several different categories.

-Each fall and spring, the Marshall-Brennan Constitutional Literacy Project hosts a program-wide moot court competition for the students in local Marshall-Brennan classes.
+Each fall, the Marshall-Brennan Constitutional Literacy Project hosts a program-wide moot court competition for the students in local Marshall-Brennan classes.
 Students prepare and compete in their classrooms.
-The winners from each class are invited to compete against each other for a day-long, citywide oral argument contest held either at the Washington College of Law or at the U.S. Courthouse for the District of Columbia.
-Four winners are chosen in the fall and spring.
-These winners receive a cash prize and an invitation to compete in the National High School Moot Court Competition.
+The winners from each class are invited to compete against each other for a day-long, regional oral argument contest held either at the Washington College of Law or at the U.S. Courthouse for the District of Columbia.
+The winners of this regional competition receive a cash prize and an invitation to compete in the National High School Moot Court Competition in the spring.

 What is Moot Court?

 A moot court competition features an argument before a three-judge panel, much like real lawyers would make in an appeals court or supreme court.
 Unlike a mock trial, there are no witnesses or jurors.
 The advocates must learn the skill of weaving together arguments about the law and the facts of a hypothetical case, and be able to handle a series of questions from the judges.
 The winner is determined based on the effectiveness of the substantive arguments and oral advocacy skills of the high school advocatess.
 Participants learn not only the law involved in the case but also valuable skills in public speaking, organization and the ability to think on their feet.
 For a list of past winners, click here.

 ANNUAL ESSAY, POETRY, ARTS & T-SHIRT AWARDS

-Each year the Marshall-Brennan Project hosts the annual William H. Karchmer End-of-Year Celebration Arts and Awards Ceremony where the high school students demonstrate their constitutional understanding through artistic expression, sucha as essays, poetry, and t-shirt design.
+Each year the Marshall-Brennan Project hosts the annual William H. Karchmer End-of-Year Celebration Arts and Awards Ceremony where the high school students demonstrate their constitutional understanding through artistic expression, such as essays, poetry, and t-shirt design.
 T-shirts with the winning design are distributed to all Marshall-Brennan participants.